leepbioinfo/10ksgt6ss/sources/README.md

 ## Overview

-This repository contains all the source files (`source.py`) used for the analyses presented in [project/paper name].
+This directory contains all the `source.py` files used for the analyses in this project.
-Each directory corresponds to a distinct analysis or dataset, and contains the exact scripts used to generate the results, ensuring full reproducibility.
+Each source corresponds to a distinct analysis or dataset, and contains the exact scripts used to generate the results, ensuring full reproducibility.

-## Directory Structure
+## Source Structure

-- **analysis_X/source.py**: Main script used for a specific analysis or figure.
-- **analysis_X/data/**: Input data and/or intermediate files.
-- **shared/**: Utility functions or modules used by multiple analyses.
+- **filter_t6ss_neighbors.py**: Script to filter results from the T6SSiii_tssH model (which retrieves many non-T6SS proteins) and fetch 10 genes upstream and downstream of the identified T6SS components.
+- **jaccard.py**: Script that uses the filtered data and classifies T6SS clusters using Jaccard and Louvain algorithms..
+- **working_dfs.py**: Script that generates multiple dataframes incorporating manually curated annotations; these final dataframes serve as the basis for figure generation and statistical analyses.
+- **Fig_x.py**: Scripts used to generate the figures for the final manuscript; some figures may have been subsequently edited with image software to enhance their aesthetics.
 - **requirements.txt**: List of all Python dependencies.

 ## How to Reproduce the Analyses